-A short-term “vacation” lease agreement is a form used for renting out a property for a brief period of time, typically under one (1) month.
-They are commonly used by the owners of vacation homes and condominiums to lease their property during summer months.
+A short-term/vacation lease agreement is a form used when renting out property for a brief period, typically under one (1) month.
+They are often used by the owners of vacation homes and condominiums to lease their property during the summer months.

 Also known as a: